tardate/LittleArduinoProjects/playground/AvrHardwarePWM/ATtiny/README.md

-# #255 AvrHardwarePWM/ATtiny
+# #255 ATtiny Hardware PWM

-All about hardware PWM with the ATtiny85.
+All about hardware PWM and demonstrating the modes with the ATtiny85.

 ![Build](./assets/ATtiny_build.jpg?raw=true)

 ## Notes